 Novelist Plus Novelist Plus is the leading provider of research databases, e-journal and e-package subscription management, book collection development and acquisition management, and a major provider of library technology, e-books and clinical decision solutions for universities, colleges, hospitals, corporations, government, K12 schools and public libraries worldwide.
 Library card number is required.

-Novelist Plus K-8 is a database about books specifically for younger readers.
+Novelist Plus K-8 is an EBSCO database about books specifically for younger readers.
 It helps kids find books that are just right for their reading level and interests.
 Parents, teachers, and librarians can also find tools to teach with books and engage young readers.
 It allows readers to use a favorite author or title as a template to locate other authors and titles of interest.
 You can browse theme-oriented book lists at every reading level and look for outstanding titles in Award Winners.
 You can learn more about books and authors through Feature Articles, Book Discussion Guides, and BookTalks.
 NoveList K-8 includes picture books, children's "chapter" books, children's and younger teen titles in both fiction and non-fiction.
 (You can also choose to search books for readers at older teen or adult level by using NoveList Plus.)
 Library card number is required.

 Mango Languages - (First time users select "sign up", then add 4507 prefix before your 5-digit library card number) Mango Languages is an American online language-learning website and mobile app for academic institutions, libraries, corporations, government agencies, and individuals.